ifip-summerschool/ifip-summerschool.github.io/_pages/call_for_paper.md

 toc_sticky: true
 ---

+## Sharing (in) a Digital World

 Our future is shared.
 The Internet and the web, (personal) data, resources, climate effects, music, genetic information, trading routes, celestial bodies, holiday homes, rides: we have built a globalized world on sharing, and sharing will be the great protagonist of our future.
 However, sharing is mostly realized through centralized platforms, controlled by dominant industry players, instead of decentralized architectures and communities.
 Recently, European policymakers have started to provide legal frameworks for sharing, including concepts such as data intermediaries and data sharing obligations.

 Experts can work to make sharing secure, safe, and just, to protect the privacy and other rights of those who want to share, and of those who cannot or do not want to.
 Starting today, the experts of tomorrow can research ways to enable the fair distribution of the benefits – and side-effects – of sharing in a globalized world.
 How can sharing be realized using today's technology and building blocks, but with a sustainable and inclusive approach for the shared IT worlds and metaverses of the future?
 On a structural level, who determines who is – purposefully or carelessly – included in and excluded from accessing, sharing, or deciding, and which narratives are used to justify these positions?
 How can we address the sharing paradox, i.e. that everyone wants to see what others shared, but people are reluctant to sharing their own information?
 Which of the technical and organisational approaches to sharing are best suited to protect the rights and freedoms of natural persons?

 These questions and issues in the context of privacy and identity management are still nascent.
 The summer school aims to create a platform for spreading awareness and facilitating interactions and knowledge exchanges around these issues.

-The 18th IFIP Summer School on Privacy and Identity Management takes a holistic approach to society and technology.
+The *18th IFIP Summer School on Privacy and Identity Management* takes a holistic approach to society and technology.
 We support interdisciplinary research exchange and foster discussions through keynote lectures, tutorials and workshops.
 Participants will benefit from presenting their research and receiving meaningful feedbacks.
 The summer school culminates in the publication of selected papers among those submitted by the participants, in the form of an edited volume published by Springer.

 **We welcome contributions combining any of the following perspectives:**